anahitasocial/anahita/README.md

 Congratulations!
 You have just installed some apps and extensions on your Anahita installation.

 ### Amazon S3 Storage

+Nearly in all cases you wouldn't want to store the uploaded files on your own server.
+They add up very quickly and that makes it very difficult to maintain or migrate your Anahita installation.
+Anahita provides a plugin which allows all the uploaded files to be stored in the AWS or [Amazon S3](https://aws.amazon.com/s3/) cloud.

+Under the _Extend_ tab go to the _Plugin Manager_ and then from the _type_ list select _Storage_.
+Disable the _Storage - Local_ plugin by clicking on the checkmark under the Published column.
+Then click on the _Storage - Amazon S3_ to edit the plugin.
+Configure the plugin with the following setting:

+- **The folder to store the data:** use _assets_ as the default setting
+- **Bucket:** enter the name of your Amazon S3 bucket
+- **Access Key:** enter your AWS access key
+- **Secret Key:** enter your AWS secret key
+- **Published:** set to _yes_

+Now click save to store the settings.
+Try uploading your avatar in the front-end and see if it gets uploaded properly.
+Check the image src to make sure it is an AWS url.

 ## Anahita Cli